 Now for individuals…

-Who has been in cancer remission for over two years, it’s entirely possible that you may be able to qualify for a traditional life insurance policy.
-However, chances are the best rate that you would be able to qualify for would be a Standard or “normal” rate.
+If you have been in cancer remission for over two years, you may be able to qualify for a traditional life insurance policy.
+However, chances are the best rate you could qualify for would be a Standard or “normal” rate.
+To qualify for such a great, you would typically need to be diagnosed early on before the cancer was able to spread throughout your body and most likely have only been diagnosed with Lymphoma once.

 Conversely…

-We here at IBUSA have plenty of experience helping even the most “challenging” cases find and qualify for the coverage they are looking for, which brings us to the last topic that we wanted to discuss in this article…
+The good news is we here at IBUSA have plenty of experience helping even the most “challenging” cases find and qualify for the coverage they are looking for.
+This brings us to the last topic we wanted to discuss in this article…

-What can I do to help ensure that I get the “best life insurance” for me?
+How can I help ensure I get the “best life insurance” for me?

 In our experiences here at IBUSA, we’ve found that usually, the “best” approach in helping someone find the “best” life insurance policy for them is to first: